MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-r-based-power-bi-desktop.md

     ![Screenshot shows the result of running the script, which is a line plot.](./media/create-r-based-power-bi-desktop/run-r-script.png)

-3. When your R script is ready, copy it to the `script.r` file in your visual project created at one of the previous steps.
+3. When your R script is ready, copy it to the `script.r` file located in the root directory of your visual project.

-4. In the *capabilities.json* file, change the `name` of `dataRoles` *dataRoles*, and set the `dataViewMappings` input to *dataset*.
+4. In the *capabilities.json* file, change the `dataRoles`: `name` to *dataRoles*, and set the `dataViewMappings` input to *dataset*.
 Power BI passes data as the `dataset` data frame object for the R script visual, but the R visual gets the data frame from the `dataRoles` names.

     ```json
     {